If You Keep Seeing Crows đź–¤

 The Deeper Meaning Comes From the Pattern

 General symbolism can guide you.
-But the most accurate meaning is often personal.
-A crow might represent transformation broadly but in your life, it may connect to a specific moment, decision, or shift.
+But the most accurate meaning may be personal.
+A crow might represent transformation broadly but for you may be tinged with themes of wild nature, healing, or something else entirely.

-That meaning only becomes clear when you can see multiple moments together.
+That meaning may become clearer when you can see multiple moments together.
 When you can say: This has happened more than once.
+All the same, a single sighting can carry meaning for you all on its own.

 A Simple Way to Start Noticing Patterns